bluenviron/mavp2p/README.md

 [![Test](https://github.com/aler9/mavp2p/workflows/test/badge.svg)](https://github.com/aler9/mavp2p/actions)
 [![Lint](https://github.com/aler9/mavp2p/workflows/lint/badge.svg)](https://github.com/aler9/mavp2p/actions)

 _mavp2p_ is a flexible and efficient Mavlink proxy / bridge / router, implemented in the form of a command-line utility.
-It is used primarily for linking UAV flight controllers, connected through a serial port, with ground stations on a network, but can be used to build any kind of routing involving serial, TCP and UDP, allowing communication across different physical layers or transport layers.
+It is used primarily to link UAV flight controllers, connected through a serial port, with ground stations on a network, but can be used to build any kind of routing involving serial, TCP and UDP, allowing communication across different physical layers or transport layers.

 _mavp2p_ can replace _mavproxy_ in systems with limited resources (for instance companion computers), and _mavlink-router_ when more flexibility is needed.